Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 ## Build your own (current version 1.0)

-Of course you can run all the codes with the original ROMs in the indicated folders to rebuild the project from scratch but IPS patches are much easier to handle.

 ## For Neo Geo MVS / AES (working, validated)

 Go to the dedicated [IPS scripts folder](/Working_toolchain_MVS/IPS_scripts), get a know good dump of Sengoku 2 for MAME, unzip, apply the IPS patch to corresponding files, zip the patched files, enjoy !